-If any person have in his or her possession forged bank notes, or pieces of forged or base coin, such as are mentioned in the third section §61-4-3 of this code, knowing the same to be forged or base, with intent to utter or employ the same as true, or to sell, exchange, or deliver number of such notes or pieces of coin in his or her possession at the same time, be ten or more, be deemed guilty of a felony, and, upon conviction, shall be confined in the penitentiary not less than one nor more than five years, and if the number thereof be less than ten, he or she shall be deemed guilty of a Class 1 misdemeanor., and, upon conviction, shall be confined in jail not less - 9 than six months nor more than one year and be fined not exceeding \$500
+If any person have in his or her possession forged bank notes, or pieces of forged or base coin, such as are mentioned in the third-section §61-4-3 of this code, knowing the same to be forged or base, with intent to utter or employ the same as true, or to sell, exchange, or deliver them, so as to enable any other person to utter or employ them as true, he or she shall, if the number of such notes or pieces of coin in his or her possession at the same time, be ten or more, be deemed guilty of a felony, and, upon conviction, shall be confined in the penitentiary not less than one nor more than five years, and if the number thereof be less than ten, he or she shall be deemed guilty of a Class 1 misdemeanor., and, upon conviction, shall be confined in jail not less than six months nor more than one year and be fined not exceeding \$500 §61-4-7.
+Unauthorized currency; penalty.